-ACTION TAKEN DURING SEPTEMBER 1953 IN CURBING CURAN SURVERSION IN LATIN AMERICA
+ACTION TAKEN DURING SEPTEMBER 1953 IN CURBING

+CURAN SURVERSION IN LATIN AMERICA

-I. Control of Travel to and From Cuba Department of State
+I. Control of Travel to and From Cuba

-- a.
-Instructed Embassy Tunis to call to the attention of the Foreign Ministry our concern at increased evidence of Aeroflot attempts to establish North Africa routes to Cuba, especially through Algeria, and our conviction that Tunisis has a valid case in thwarting any Bloc civil air penetration of Africa. - b.
-Instructed Embassy Conskry to contact Guineau Government officials, reminding them of their past assurances that no Aeroflot flights to Cuba would be permitted to use Conskry facilities, and to express our concern at recent indications that Aeroflot was preparing to establish service to Cuba via Conskry. - and report on alleged landing and refuelling of Cubana sircraft at Guadeloupe.
+A. Instructed Embassy Tunis to call to the attention of the Foreign Ministry our concern at increased evidence of Aeroflot attempts to establish North Africa routes to Cuba, especially through Algeria, and our conviction that Tunisia has a valid case in thwarting any Bloc civil air penetration of Africa.

+b.
+Instructed Embassy Conskry to contact Guinean Government officials, reminding them of their past assurances that no Aeroflot flights to Cube would be permitted to use Conskry facilities, and to empress our concern at recent indications that Aeroflot was preparing to establish service to Cube via Conskry.

+c.
+Instructed Consulate Fort au France to investigate and report on alleged landing and refuelling of Cubana aircraft at Guadeloupe.
 Also double-checked directly with the Shell Company, the supplier of the fuel.

-Instructed Embassy Paris to query the French Government shout alleged Cubana use of the Cuadeloupe facility, and to express our concern at this evidence of Cuba's attempt to use French Caribbean dependencies for flights to and from Latin America.
+Instructed Embassy Paris to query the French Covernment about alleged Cubana use of the Guadeloupe facility, and to express our concern at this evidence of Cuba's attempt to use French Caribbean dependencies for flights to and from Latin America.